Badminton at the 1974 British Commonwealth Games

 The badminton competition at the 1974 British Commonwealth Games took place in Christchurch, New Zealand from 24 January until 31 January 1974.

+The events were held at the Cowles Stadium, which had three courts and a capacity of 2,000 seats.

 Paul Whetnall withdrew from the men's singles bronze medal play off and the mixed doubles final due to injury.

 Prince Charles attended the final day of the badminton competition, and presented the medals for two of the badminton events.